shandrr/GSOCMcgillApplication/README.md

 # Google Summer of Code: Mcgill Application

-This is a piece of Python code written for an application with Mcgill.
+This is a simple Python program written for a Google Summer of Code application with Mcgill Space Institute.
 The requirements can be found at http://msi.mcgill.ca/Lightcurve_modeling_with_Icarus.html.

 ## License